SHOP in Chesterfield

 When it comes to shopping, dining and lodging, Chesterfield serves it up with style and abundance.
 Even the most discriminating shoppers will find all that they desire in the multitude of national and local retail and specialty shops.
 Diners enjoy an impressive menu of eateries that offer everything from fast food and eclectic dining to a full gourmet experience.
 The city’s vast array of hotel and temporary-stay facilities offers the finest accommodations for business guests and visitors alike.

 Family fun abounds with the AMC 14-screen megaplex theatre that includes an IMAX 3D Theater showing all the latest movies.
 Or, take a ride on the double-decker carousel in center court.
-Little ones can even work off some energy at an indoor play town.
+Little ones can even work off some energy at an indoor play area.

 Chesterfield Mall is located at the Clarkson/Olive exist of Highway 40.
 Mall hours are extended during the holidays and mall walkers are welcome prior to opening.
+For a complete list of stores,visit www.chesterfield-mail.com.

 Chesterfield Valley has become the region’s retail mecca.
 Chesterfield Commons, the two-mile mega shopping center of the Valley, features wide, landscaped thoroughfares, ample parking, big-name stores, fine dining, fast food and a 14-screen megaplex cinema.
 Knock out your everyday shopping at Walmart Supercenter, Best Buy, Dick’s Sporting Goods, The Home Depot, Lowe’s Home Improvement Center, Sam’s Club, Target, and Aldi.
-Then, venture over to World Market, Michael’s, Babies R Us, Bath % Body works, Pier I Imports, Golf Galaxy, Gordman’s, Old Navy or any number of specialty retailers selling everything from sport-specific equipment and apparel to beauty supplies and footwear.
+Then, venture over to World Market, Michael’s, Babies R Us, Bath & Body works, Pier I Imports, Golf Galaxy, Old Navy or any number of specialty retailers selling everything from sport-specific equipment and apparel to beauty supplies and footwear.
 At the east end of the Valley is Clocktower Plaza, featuring the Hair Saloon for Men, a wine shop and other specialty shops.
-On the west side sits Chesterfield Town Centre, featuring restaurants and stores that include Home Furnishings, Racketman, Fischer’s Pro-Line Sports, and Madison’s Dancewear.
-Numerous restaurants are also located in this center including Weber’s Front Row, PM BBQ, El Maguey, The Hangar, Stefanina’s Pizzeria & Restaurant and Vito’s in the Valley.
+On the west side sits Chesterfield Towne Centre, featuring restaurants and stores that include Home Furnishings, Racketman, Fischer’s Pro-Line Sports, and Madison’s Dancewear.
+Numerous restaurants are also located in this center including Weber’s Front Row, PM BBQ, El Maguey, Stefanina’s Pizzeria & Restaurant and Vito’s in the Valley.

 Across the highway from the Commons, you will see a distinctive building topped with a copper dome.
 Amini’s 140,000-square-foot showroom features everything for your game room, home theatre and outdoor patio.
 In the same parking lots sits h.h. gregg, an area newcomer that adds to shoppers’ choices for appliances and electronics.